 The available information is insufficient to allow trends in drug-related public expenditure in Germany to be reported.

 (1) Some of the funds allocated by governments for expenditure on tasks related to drugs are identified as such in the budget (‘labelled’).
 Often, however, the bulk of drug-related expenditure is not identified (‘unlabelled’) and must be estimated by modelling approaches.
 The total budget is the sum of labelled and unlabelled drug-related expenditures.

 (2) Mostardt, S., Floeter, S., Neumann, A., Wasem, J., and Pfeiffer-Gerschel, T. (2010), ‘Schaetzung der ausgaben der oeffentlichen hand durch den konsum illegaler drogen in Deutschland’, Das Gesundheitswesen 73, pp. 886–94.

-Research focusing on drugs in Germany covers the entire range of basic and applied research.
-There are also several academic research centres which apply for funding in tendered projects or receive basic funding.
-The exchange of information in the research community is to a large extent organised by researchers themselves, networks and professional companies and takes place primarily through research conferences and scientific journals addressing the field, but the drafting of clinical guidelines and transfer processes through which initiatives with a positive evaluation are wider implemented are also used.
-Recent drug-related studies mentioned in the 2011 German National report mainly focused on aspects related to responses and interventions, but also cover drug-use prevalence issues and research on determinants of drug use and on the consequences of drug use.
+Research on drugs in Germany covers the entire range of basic and applied research.
+There are also several academic research centres that apply for funding in tendered projects or receive basic funding.
+The exchange of information in the research community is to a large extent organised by researchers themselves, networks and professional companies, and takes place primarily through research conferences and scientific journals addressing the drugs field, but clinical guidelines and transfer processes through which initiatives with a positive evaluation are implemented more widely are also used.
+Recent drug-related studies mentioned in the 2012 German National report mainly focused on aspects related to responses and interventions, but also covered drug use prevalence and research on the consequences of drug use.